edgeEngine/edgeengine-linux-arm/README.md

 ```
 ./start.sh
 ```
-7. Please visit https://developer.mimik.com and create your account and get more information
+7. Please visit https://developer.mimik.com and create your account and access the resources

 </p>